coinmetrics/fullnode/README.md

 Note that this repository only contains scripts to build blockchain software from source code.
 Sources of the software are distributed under their own licenses.
 Please consult upstream documentation for details.

+## For maintainers

+### Adding new version

+For most of the fullnodes it is enough to add an appropriate line to `versions.nix`.

+Some fullnodes are special cases.

+* Rust-based nodes (Ethereum Parity): due to a sad state of Rust support in Nix, hashes of resulting packages must be hardcoded into corresponding `.nix` file, per version, for `cargoSha256` argument.
+[The official way to calculate hash](https://nixos.org/nixpkgs/manual/#compiling-rust-applications-with-cargo) is to try to compile it with fake hash, and then take the correct hash from error message in the build log.